How many times have you planned to work on your homework only to end up filming a Tiktok video or fixing your Instagram feed until midnight?

 If this method doesn’t work for you, another method you can try is to draw pictures in your notes.

+Spending time to come up with a picture representation will reinforce the concept in your head the same way re-phrasing might.
 And if you’re not super artistic, don’t worry!
-The pictures don’t have to be as good as this one, they just have to convey the concept to you in some way other than words.
+The pictures don’t have to be perfect; they just have to convey the concept to you in some way other than words.

 - Pencil in study time for your upcoming quizzes and tests

 - Break larger assignments like essays and research papers into steps